Pilot-waves and copilot-particles: A nonstochastic approach to objective wavefunction collapse: Abstract

 \section{Abstract}

-We propose an extension of Schr\"{o}dinger's equation that incorporates the macroscopic measurement-induced wavefunction collapse phenomenon.
-Our approach relies on a hybrid between Bohm-de Broglie pilot-wave and objective collapse theories.
-The Bohmian particle is guided by the wavefunction and, conversely, the wavefunction gradually localizes towards the particle's position.
-As long as the particle can visit any state, as in a typical microscopic system, the localization effect does not favor any particular quantum state and, on average, the usual Schr\"{o}dinger-like time evolution results.
-However, when the wavefunction develops spatially well-separated lobes, as would happen during a macroscopic measurement, the Bohmian particle can remain trapped in one lobe, and the wavefunction eventually localizes there.
-The end result, in macroscopic systems, is a wavefunction collapse that is consistent with Born's rule.
-We illustrate the theory with a simple double-slit experiment simulation.
+{ We seek an extension to Schr\"odinger's equation that incorporates the macroscopic measurement-induced wavefunction collapse phenomenon.
+We find that a suitable hybrid between two leading approaches, the Bohm-de Broglie pilot-wave and objective collapse theories, accomplishes this goal in a way that is consistent with Born's rule.
+Our theory posits that the Bohmian particle is guided by the wavefunction and, conversely, the wavefunction gradually localizes towards the particle's position.
+As long as the particle can visit any state, as in a typical microscopic system, the localization effect does not favor any particular quantum state and, on average, the usual Schr\"odinger-like time evolution results.
+However, when the wavefunction develops spatially well-separated lobes, as would happen during a macroscopic measurement, the Bohmian particle can remain trapped in one lobe, which causes the wavefunction to eventually localizes.
+This proposed loss of ergodicity mechanism recasts one of the foundational postulate of quantum mechanics as a emergent feature and has important implications regarding the feasibility of large-scale quantum computing. }